 The similarly named desktop GeForce GTX 470 is based on the GF100 chip and offers 448 shader cores.
 Therefore, it is significantly faster than a GTX 470M.
 Instead, a more comparable desktop GPU to the GTX 470M in terms of overall performance would be the GeForce GTS 450.

-NVIDIA GeForce GTX 485M► remove
+NVIDIA GeForce GTX 485M► remove from comparison

 The Nvidia GeForce GTX 485M is the fastest graphics card for laptops at the time of announcement (Q1 2011).
 It is based on the GF104 chip and offers all 384 shader cores and the full 256 Bit memory bus.
 Due to the high clock rate of 575 MHz, it is significantly faster than the old GeForce GTX 480M of which it replaces.
 It also supports DirectX 11 and OpenGL 4.0.